MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Client-side Filtering
 ---------------------

-We have selected our messages through **exchange**, **subtopic** and perhaps patterned  **subtopic** with AMQP's limited wildcarding which is all done by the broker (server-side).
-The broker puts the corresponding messages in our queue.
-The subscribed component downloads these messages.
-Once the message is downloaded, Sarracenia clients apply more flexible client side filtering using regular expressions.
+We have selected our notification messages through **exchange**, **subtopic** and perhaps patterned  **subtopic** with AMQP's limited wildcarding which is all done by the broker (server-side).
+The broker puts the corresponding notification messages in our queue.
+The subscribed component downloads these notification messages.
+Once the notification message is downloaded, Sarracenia clients apply more flexible client side filtering using regular expressions.

 Brief Introduction to Regular Expressions